 The next four decades were a productive and consistent period for Jefferson Starship.
 Although like every longtime band, they had their ups and downs.
 Marty Balin and even original member Grace Slick would leave the band several times only to rejoin shortly after.

-By the 1980s, Mickey Thomas became a regular for band, singing most of their lead vocals.
+By the 1980s, Mickey Thomas became a regular for the band, singing most of their lead vocals.
 Thomas at the time was famous for his vocals on “Fooled Around and Fell In Love” by Elvis Bishop.

 After Thomas joined in the 1980s, Jefferson Starship’s success skyrocketed commercially.
-However, Jefferson Starship’s songs were no longer the drawn out psychedelic sounds of the 60s.
+However, Jefferson Starship’s songs were no longer the drawn-out psychedelic sounds of the 60s.

 Jefferson Starship has gone through plenty of changes over those two decades, but it was still a shock for longtime fans that Paul Kantner and Grace Slick went from singing hits like “White Rabbit” to a single such as “Nothing’s Gonna Stop Us Now.”

-We hope you’ve enjoyed our top 10 Jefferson Starship songs list and brief history of the band.
+We hope you’ve enjoyed our top 10 Jefferson Starship songs list and a brief history of the band.